astromaddie/commloop/README.md

 |                 | _repeat_        |                 |

-###Compilation

-To compile with SWIG to interface with demc.py:
+###Makefile

+To compile the C worker, simply call `make` in src/ and move the shared object file out to the directory with the Python scripts.

+The makefile generates Python-executable C code with the following steps

 1. Generate the SWIG wrapper with